arlo9x/interval-timer/README.md

 *   `npm run build`: Builds the application for production.
 *   `npm run lint`: Lints the codebase using ESLint.
 *   `npm run preview`: Serves the production build locally for preview.

+---

+## ✨ Built with Gemini

+This project was bootstrapped and developed with the assistance of Google's Gemini.